-GCSE RESULTS ROUND-UP: Suffolk students rise to challenge of tougher exams
+GCSE RESULTS ROUND-UP: Suffolk students rise to the challenge in new era of tougher exams

-GCSE students across the Suffolk Free Press area rose to the challenge of the new, tougher examinations this year, as they collected their results today.
+Students across the Suffolk Free Press region celebrated meeting the challenge of the first year of tougher GCSEs in all subjects, as they collected their results today.

-Headteacher Wayne Lloyd said: “We are very pleased with these results.
+Headteacher Wayne Lloyd said: “We are delighted with these results.
 I would like to congratulate the students on their excellent performance.

 “It is a fitting reward for their hard work and the dedication and the support that they have received from their teachers.